A Royal Flush

-"A Royal Flush" is the fifth Christmas special episode of the BBC sitcom, Only Fools and Horses, first screened on 25 December 1986.
-It was re-edited into a shorter version with added laughter track and released on DVD in 2004.
+"A Royal Flush" is the fifth Christmas special episode of the BBC sitcom Only Fools and Horses, first screened on 25 December 1986.
+It was re-edited into a shorter version with an added laughter track and released on DVD in 2004.
 In the episode, Rodney becomes friends with the daughter of a Duke, and Del decides to help him make the right impression.

 Synopsis

-As Del Boy sells cutlery to the local market crowd, Rodney encounters a pretty young woman, and abandons his lookout position to talk to her.
+As Del Boy sells cutlery to the local market crowd, Rodney encounters a pretty young woman and abandons his lookout position to talk to her.
 At Sid's café, she introduces herself as Vicky.
-As the conversation develops, Rodney discovers that she is Lady Victoria Marsham-Hales, of Covington House, Berkshire, the daughter of the Duke of Maylebury, who is a second cousin of the Queen.
+As the conversation develops, Rodney discovers that she is Lady Victoria Marsham-Hales of Covington House, Berkshire, the daughter of the Duke of Maylebury, who is a second cousin of the Queen.
 She also explains that her mother died in a skiing accident.
-Sensing a chance to make the Trotter family millionaires, Del decides to assist Rodney's blossoming friendship with Lady Victoria, such as by acquiring tickets for the opera Carmen.
+Sensing a chance to make the Trotter family millionaires, Del decides to assist Rodney's blossoming friendship with Lady Victoria by acquiring tickets for the opera Carmen.

 On the night of the opera, Rodney and Victoria arrive, only to see that Del has also attended, along with June Snell (last seen in "Happy Returns"), an ex-girlfriend of Del and mother of one of Rodney's old girlfriends.
-Del and June ruin the night by obnoxiously eating snacks, talking during the performance, and arguing with other members of the audience.
+Del and June ruin the night by obnoxiously eating snacks, talking during the performance, and arguing with other audience members.
 Nonetheless, Victoria invites Rodney to stay at Covington House for the weekend.
-Wanting Rodney to make a good impression, Del insists that he dress as a country gentleman in a tweed suit.
+Wanting Rodney to make a good impression, Del insists he dress as a country gentleman in a tweed suit.
 Already uncomfortable during the weekend in Berkshire, Rodney is aghast when Del arrives with a confused Albert in the van, claiming to have turned up to deliver Rodney's evening suit that he "forgot" (although Rodney knows that he packed it and Del removed it so he had an excuse to turn up).
-As Rodney tries to calm himself, Del introduces himself to Victoria's father Henry and invites himself to that evening's dinner having coincidentally brought his own evening suit.
-Del takes part in their clay pigeon shoot using a pump-action shotgun borrowed from bank robber Iggy Higgins, and quickly begins to anger Henry.
+As Rodney tries to calm himself, Del introduces himself to Victoria's father, Henry, and invites himself to that evening's dinner, having "coincidentally" brought his own evening suit.
+Del takes part in their clay pigeon shoot using a pump-action shotgun borrowed from bank robber Iggy Higgins and quickly begins to anger Henry.